Green's Function Methods for Computing Supercurrents in Josephson Junctions: Introduction

-Modern NEGF applications to JJs focus on realistic, large-scale atomistic simulations \cite{Nguyen2023}.
-Nieminen {\it et al.} in 2023 \cite{Nieminen2023} introduced a new recursive NEGF approach suitable for realistic tight-binding models, demonstrating its capability by revealing spin-polarized ABS and triplet correlations in Pb/MoS\textsubscript{2}/Pb junctions.
+Modern NEGF applications combined with density functional theory (DFT) have enabled truly atomistic simulations of various device configurations \cite{Taylor2001,Brandbyge2002,Papior2017,Nguyen2023}, although extending these methods to JJs remains an open challenge.
+Nieminen {\it et al}. in 2023 \cite{Nieminen2023} introduced a new recursive NEGF approach suitable for modeling JJs using realistic tight-binding models, demonstrating its capability by revealing spin-polarized ABS and triplet correlations in Pb/MoS\textsubscript{2}/Pb junctions.
+Recent progress in implementing BdG equations to spin-generalized DFT framework \cite{Reho2024, Russmann2022, Russmann2023} provides a promising prospect to combine DFT-BdG calculations with large scale NEGF simulations in atomic orbital basis.

 The choice between the scattering-based and NEGF methods involves tradeoffs between intuition, generality, and computational cost.
-Scattering-based approaches are often more computationally efficient for transport in wide-channel geometries because they avoid large matrix inversions, such as those needed to obtain a full retarded Green’s function.
-However, their reliance on matching wavefunctions at interfaces implies the scattering methods are mainly suitable for computing lead-to-lead equal-time (steady-state) quantities \cite{Kloss2021}.
+Scattering based approaches are often computationally more efficient for transport in wide-channel geometries because they avoid large matrix inversions, such as those needed to obtain a full retarded Green's function.
+However, their reliance on matching wavefunctions at interfaces implies that scattering methods are mainly suitable for computing lead-to-lead equal-time (steady-state) quantities \cite{Kloss2021}.
 Extracting local observables needed for gaining insight into what happens inside the junction, such as the local electron or current densities, therefore, requires additional post-processing of the scattering wavefunctions \cite{Kazymyrenko2008}.
-In contrast, the NEGF formalism offers a comprehensive microscopic framework that naturally provides local observables and handles time-dependent drives, fully non-equilibrium conditions, and even many-body interaction effects.
-Modern NEGF implementations can also bypass the need to explicitly compute the lesser Green's function by separating the leads from the barrier region \cite{Nieminen2023}, requiring only retarded Green's functions that can be obtained efficiently via recursive Green's function algorithms \cite{LopezSancho1985, Lewenkopf2013} and thus are especially suitable for long JJ.
+In contrast, the NEGF formalism offers a comprehensive microscopic framework that naturally providing local observables and handles time-dependent drives, fully non-equilibrium conditions, and even many-body interaction effects.
+Modern NEGF implementations can also bypass the need to explicitly compute the lesser Green's function by separating the leads from the barrier region \cite{Nieminen2023}, requiring only retarded Green's functions that can be obtained efficiently via recursive algorithms for the junction region (see Ref.~\cite{Lewenkopf2013}) and via decimation for the lead's surface (see Ref.~\cite{LopezSancho1985}).
+Recursive methods are particularly suitable for long JJs, while the computation of lead Green's functions can also be performed analytically in some cases \cite{Umerski1997}.
+For instance, Refs.~\cite{Kawai2017,Fukaya2022} used this method and a short recursion to compute equilibrium Green's functions and supercurrent in a JJ comprising s-wave and spin-triplet superconductors.
+A related equilibrium Green's function implementation for tight-binding BdG Hamiltonians has been developed to explain experimental current-phase relation measurements in long ballistic graphene JJs \cite{Rakyta2016}\cite{Nanda2017}.